Sineware/prolinux-2/README.md

 ProLinux 2 is a GNU/Linux distribution with an immutable root (A/B SquashFS), writable overlay, Flatpak, and ProLinux management tools.

+> Warning: this project is not ready for use!
+It is under development and probably broken at any given time.

 ## Plasma Mobile Nightly
 Currently the only edition available is the Plasma Mobile Nightly Edition, which is a developer/testing/fun focused OS, building the current state of Plasma Mobile from upstream git main/master using kdesrc-build.
 It is in some ways the successor to the original